6 min read

 Be Responsive

 This is a big one in the modern Amazon era, where people expect things immediately, including answers.
-Citizens will complain so quickly to anyone who will listen if their government cannot be reached, if it takes a million hoops to jump through to talk to someone, or if a government official is snippy to them.
+Citizens will complain so quickly to anyone who will listen if their government cannot be reached, if it takes a million hoops to jump through to talk to someone, or if representatives are dismissive in tone.
+Responsiveness is a cornerstone of building trust in government officials.
 You don't want to be that government.
-You want to be the locality that is bragged about and where people want to move.-
+You want to be the locality that is bragged about and where people want to engage through citizen engagement.-

 Acknowledge and address residents' concerns, complaints, and inquiries promptly.